 The conceptual model exhibited particular strong sensitivity to changes in three population linkages: the effects of 1) individual fitness upon size, 2) size upon fitness, and 3) survival upon abundance.
 These results suggest that processes influencing these factors will have particularly strong influence upon marine survival and point to the importance of monitoring these pathways.
 Size and fitness are relatively easy-to-monitor characteristics measured in standard salmon sampling programs.
-The measurement of size, combined with techniques that can measure growth and fitness, such as the use of chemical-based indictors of fitness, such as fatty acid biomarker characterization (Hook et al. 2014) or hormone markers (Beckman 2011) would provide some indication of how these attributes are changing over time and may provide an indication of changes in survival.
-However, understanding mechanisms for changes in size and fitness are more complex.
+The measurement of size, combined with techniques that can measure growth and fitness, including the use of chemical-based indicators of fitness, such as fatty acid biomarker characterization (Hook et al. 2014) or hormone markers (Beckman 2011) would provide some indication of how these attributes are changing over time and may provide an indication of changes in survival.
+However, understanding mechanisms for changes in size and fitness is more complex.
 As our model and existing literature suggest, several factors contribute to changes in size over time, with changes to the foodweb being one of the likely mechanisms.
-However, these changes are complex and not yet fully understood in the Salish Sea.
+However, these changes are not yet fully understood in the Salish Sea.
 Our model allowed for comparison of multiple factors and showed that a decrease in primary production had the strongest negative impact to salmon survival.
 Additional research on the impacts of changing primary production in this system and the links to salmon condition would aid in further teasing apart this relationship.

 Qualitative network modeling allows examination of how multiple feedbacks influence responses of ecosystem components when subject to perturbation.
-Our conclusions depend upon the various network interconnections, the assumption that linkages do not have non-linear properties, and that the range of applied model weights in the simulations are reasonable.
+Our conclusions depend upon the various network interconnections, the assumption that linkages do not have non-linear properties, and the range of applied model weights in the simulations.
 Our response metrics focused on model runs that converged on an equilibrium (i.e., only balanced models were used in the perturbation scenarios).
 The number of model runs needed (~122,000) to get a subset of converged models (10,000) suggests that with the applied weights, most models are not balanced.
 The “real” Salish Sea is likely represented by one of the many possible combinations of weights and may in fact be unstable, not in a “converged” state, as our model assumed.
 However, by using a simulation framework, we enabled an evaluation of multiple sets of conditions.

 The conceptual model underlying the analysis represents a complex set of feedbacks.
 Additional interconnections that we didn’t represent would tend to stabilize the system even more (Dunne et al. 2002a, Ives and Carpenter 2007).
 And while nonlinear properties are fundamental to ecological systems, they are nearly always influenced by feedbacks, an essential component built into our model structure (DeAngelis and Waterhouse 1987, Scheffer et al. 2001) and which gives some realism to our results.
-The lack of explicit spatial or temporal components within the model limit our ability to make predictions beyond a static snapshot.
+The lack of explicit spatial or temporal components within the model limits our ability to make predictions beyond a static snapshot.
 While additional complexity in the temporal component would allow for detecting evidence of change over time, the lack of comprehensive empirical data across all ecosystem drivers currently limits the tractability of such a modeling approach.
 This model is forming the conceptual basis for complex end-to-end modeling efforts and multivariable time-series analyses related to this project, which will be undertaken with available data.